 MSS was developed by Microsoft around 2008 (close to the same time as HDS) and was used to deliver the 2008 summer Olympics to NBC’s online platform.
 Like HLS and DASH, it’s an ABR protocol that works from HTTP progressive download, however, different from these other protocols it used Microsoft’s Silverlight runtime, the application framework required to use MSS for streaming media.

 MSS was an early entry in the ABR streaming field, meant particularly for delivering live and on-demand streaming content.
-It was initially favorably compared to Flash (…which has also discontinued).
-MSS was used for TV and premium video delivery, had strong content protection features to prevent piracy, and was planned to integrate strongly with the Xbox One console/Xbox TV on its 2013 release.
+MSS was used for TV and premium video delivery and had strong content protection features to prevent piracy.

 Unfortunately for Microsoft, adoption of MSS did not take off as universally as they hoped.
 In the eyes of some tech industry observers, Silverlight was already on its way down by 2013, and by 2015, Microsoft announced an official end-of-life for Silverlight support: October 2021.
 Having been effectively warned off, broadcasters also left the framework (and MSS protocol) behind.
 Silverlight only remains in any use on Internet Explorer 11, where it will also no longer be supported by the end of 2021, rendering MSS obsolete technology.